Samsung ME18H704SFS Door Switch Replacement: Complete Repair Guide

 Testing Each Switch With a Multimeter

-Before replacing switches, test each one on your ME18H704SFS to identify which has failed.
-This saves money if only one switch is defective.
+Before rushing to replace switches, I recommend testing each one on your ME18H704SFS to identify which has actually failed.
+This can save you money if only one switch is defective.

 Multimeter Setup

-Set your multimeter to the continuity or resistance (ohms) setting.
-This setting is usually marked with a diode symbol (⊶) or the omega (Ω) symbol on the dial.
+Set your multimeter to the continuity or resistance (ohms) setting, usually marked with a diode symbol (⊶) or the omega (Ω) symbol on the dial.

 Testing the Primary Door Switch

-1. Disconnect the two spade connectors from the primary door switch on the ME18H704SFS.
+- Disconnect the two spade connectors from the primary door switch on the ME18H704SFS.
 Gently pull the connectors straight away from the switch terminals.
-Take a photo showing which connector was on which terminal for reference.
+Make sure to take a photo showing which connector was on which terminal for reference.

 Testing the Monitor Switch